Couchsurfing Horror Stories And 7 Tips To Avoid Them

 My friends who host often (and have get reviews), get so many requests, that it’s hard to choose from who they want to host.
 Sometimes they get requests from people so far out that they don’t even know if they can host that point in time.

 And then there are the occasional hosts that flake.
-One of my good friends texted me one time at 10 pm asking me if I could book him a hostel because his Couchsurfing host never showed up to their meeting spot and he had no data.
-He never heard back from the hostel after that.
+One of my good friends texted me one time at 10 pm asking if I could book him a hostel because his Couchsurfing host never showed up to their meeting spot and he had no data.
+He never heard back from the host after that.
 This wasn’t that big of a deal.

 A Dutch girl I met in the London told me her host asked to meet up with her first for coffee, which seemed fair enough.
 When they met, he told her that “she didn’t look like her picture” and changed his mind about hosting.
 He said it “wasn’t a good idea”.
 She didn’t need any explanation, because she was already planning to walk away anyway.